 I see you sitting there alone in your hospital room.
 You’re in the maternity ward, but out of all of those newborn babies whose cries echo through the halls, not one is yours.
 Your sweet boy is upstairs in the NICU, but you haven’t seen him yet.

-You’re hurting, I know – weary from labor, in pain from the c-section, emotionally beaten from the whole experience.
+You’re hurting, I know—weary from labor, in pain from the c-section, emotionally beaten from the whole experience.
 I know you’re worried, feeling defeated, and confused.
 Don’t try to be strong, don’t think you have to hide your tears.
-It’s okay to feel all of those things.
+It’s OK to feel all of those things.

 You’ll resist taking pictures.
 This isn’t what you want to remember.
 The NICU will feel cold and sterile and loud and you’ll wonder why your baby’s first moments in this world have to be everything you never wanted.
 With every IV, echocardiogram, finger prick, and blood draw, you’ll blame yourself.

-Let yourself grieve for all that you thought you’d have – the natural delivery, the immediate skin to skin contact, the ability to hold your baby day and night.
+Let yourself grieve for all that you thought you’d have—the vaginal delivery, the immediate skin to skin contact, the ability to hold your baby day and night.
 But, know this is not your whole story, nor is it his.
 It’s just the beginning, a momentary blip on the radar, and what comes next will be the most incredible experience of your whole life.

 Soon, it will be time for you both to go home.
 But, you won’t look forward to that day the way other mothers do.
 You’ve barely held your own child.
 You haven’t changed him once.
 You’re terrified of doing something wrong, of hurting him, of coming to terms with your role in his prematurity.
 When your doctor comes by to release you, you’ll ask her with teary eyes why this happened.
 “We don’t know,” she’ll say gently, “We don’t always know.”
 You’ll hate that answer.